MattPahuta/product-list-with-cart/README.md

 - Bluesky - [@mattpahuta](https://bsky.app/profile/mattpahuta.bsky.social)
 - LinkedIn - [Matt Pahuta](www.linkedin.com/in/mattpahuta)

 ## Acknowledgments

 Again, this is a design and project challenge from [Frontend Mentor](https://www.frontendmentor.io).
-I've been a Pro member since it launched and I can't speak highly enough about the quality of the service and community around it.
-This particular project is part of their JavaScript frameworks and libraries Learning Path and working my through the curriculum has really helped solidify a lot of my fundamental React and JavaScript knowledge.
+I've been a Pro member since it launched, and I can't speak highly enough about the quality of the service and community around it.
+This particular project is part of their JavaScript frameworks and libraries Learning Path, and working my way through the curriculum has really helped solidify a lot of my fundamental React and JavaScript knowledge.